zhanghongce/VMCAI-2020-AE/README.md

 ------------------------------------------------------
 This set of experiments run the four methods (RelChc, PdrChc, PdrAbc, Cvc4Sy) for comparison purpose.
 Only two runs (PdrChc and Cvc4Sy on GB can complete succesfully within the time and memory limit).
-You can choose whether to run all methods to full extend (till it hit time-limit/memory-limit) or to run only the two succesful method.
+By default, the script runs only the two successful method on GB.

-To run only the two successful methods, in the `VMCAI-2020-AE-master/testcases` folder,
+In the `VMCAI-2020-AE-master/testcases` folder, run:

 ```
 python runAES-Pico-GB.py